TYPO3-extensions/sphinx/Documentation/Administration/UsingSphinxCommandLine/Index.rst

 	single: Command Line
 	single: Symbolic Link

 Although this extension is primarily meant at providing a full-fledged environment to build documentation from a TYPO3 Backend, it is likely that a few users will use it to easily set up a Sphinx environment on their local machine.

-This extension automatically generates shortcut scripts within ``EXT:sphinx/Resources/Private/sphinx/bin/``:
+This extension automatically generates shortcut scripts within directory ``EXT:sphinx/Resources/Private/sphinx/bin/``:

 .. code-block:: none